How to get the best price when trading in your car

-The vast majority of new cars in 2024 will be sold via Personal Contract Purchase (PCP) finance.
-However, only one in five drivers actually buy their car outright when this finance agreement comes to an end.
+The vast majority of new cars in 2025 are sold via Personal Contract Purchase (PCP) finance.
+However, only one in five drivers actually choose to buy their car outright when this finance agreement comes to an end.

 This means most people either walk away at the end of the contract – usually after two or three years – or decide to trade their car in against a new model.